Heute im Kino Intimes

 Wochenprogramm / Weekly schedule »

-Das läuft im Kino Intimes: Flyer 01. - 07.
-Mai ★ The Legend of Ochi ☆ Warfare ☆ Blood & Sinners (Sinners) ☆ Nosferatu ☆ Mickey 17 ☆ A Complete Unknown ☆ Anora ☆ Ne Zha 2 (Nezha: Mo tong nao hai) ☆ Flow (Straume) ★ Film Preview 14.05.
-Black Bag ★ Filme für Kinder & Familie: Die Legende von Ochi ☆ Flow ☆ Moon, der Panda ☆ Paddington in Peru ★ Anime Cinema: The Colors Within (Kimi no iro) ☆ Colorful Stage!
+Das läuft im Kino Intimes: Flyer 29.
+Mai - 04.
+Juni ★ Der Phönizische Meisterstreich (The Phoenician Scheme) ★ Black Bag ★ Blood & Sinners (Sinners) ☆ Warfare ☆ Die Legende von Ochi (The Legend of Ochi) ☆ Ne Zha 2 (Nezha: Mo tong nao hai) ☆ Flow (Straume) ★ Filme für Kinder & Familie: Die Legende von Ochi ☆ Flow ☆ Moon, der Panda ☆ Paddington in Peru ★ Anime Cinema: The Colors Within (Kimi no iro) ☆ Colorful Stage!
 The Movie: A Miku Who Can't Sing

 Sinners is a virtuosic fusion of historical realism and horror: Ryan Coogler’s vampire movie mines vampirism’s symbolic potential to tell a tale of exploitation and Black music in nineteen-thirties Mississippi.